appsody/website/content/tutorials/PackageYourNodeJSAppForCloudWithAppsody.md

 ## Developing your application with Appsody

-Now that your application has been enabled, you can use the run, test and debug commands to the Appsody CLI to work with your application in a continuous containerized environment provided by the Appsody Stack.
+Now that your application has been enabled, you can use the `run`, `test` and `debug` commands to the Appsody CLI to work with your application in a continuous containerized environment provided by the Appsody Stack.

 ### Working with your application